briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

         1. _(A)_ The provisions of divisions (D), (F) and (G) of Ohio R.C.
         2925.03, division (D) of Ohio R.C.
 2925.04, division (D) of Ohio R.C.
         2925.05, division (D) of Ohio R.C.
 2925.06 and division (E) of Ohio R.C.
-        2925.11 that pertain to mandatory and additional fines, driver’s or commercial driver’s license or permit suspensions, and professionally licensed persons and that would apply under the appropriate provisions of those divisions to a person who is convicted of or pleads guilty to the felony drug trafficking, manufacturing, processing, or possession
+        2925.11 that pertain to mandatory and additional fines, driver's or commercial driver's license or permit suspensions, and professionally licensed persons and that would apply under the appropriate provisions of those divisions to a person who is convicted of or pleads guilty to the felony drug trafficking, manufacturing, processing, or possession